wzhudev/reverse-linear-sync-engine/README.md

 ```

 **Action** and **computed** are core MobX primitives.
 During bootstrapping, these properties are made observable by directly calling MobX's `makeObservable` API.

+## Disclaimer

+This research is conducted solely for learning purposes.
+Readers should not use the findings to develop software that competes with Linear or attempt to use the information provided to disrupt or compromise Linear’s systems.
+If the Linear team requests, I will be more than happy to remove this repository.

 ## Credits